About the McNair Scholars Program

-For many university students, advanced degrees and graduate school may seem a distant goal.
-For first generation, minority and financially challenged students, continuing their education past the baccalaureate degree may seem virtually impossible.
+For many university students, graduate school and doctoral programs may seem a distant goal.
+For first-generation, low-income and underrepresented students, continuing their education past the baccalaureate degree may seem virtually impossible.

-The Ronald E. McNair Post-baccalaureate Achievement Program is designed to prepare undergraduate students for doctoral studies through involvement in research and other scholarly activities.
+The McNair Scholars Program is designed to prepare undergraduate students for doctoral studies through involvement in research and other scholarly activities.

-The goal of the McNair Scholars Program is to help first-generation, low-income students, especially students who are members of groups traditionally underrepresented in higher education, gain access to graduate education and earn doctoral degrees (Ph.D., Psy.D, Ed.D.)
+The goal of the McNair Scholars Program is to help first-generation, low-income students, and especially students who are members of racial/ethnic groups traditionally underrepresented in higher education, gain access to graduate education and earn doctoral degrees (Ph.D., Psy.D., Ed.D.).

 - Participate in research and other scholarly activities